What is a guardianship?

 What is an incapacitated person?

-In Pennsylvania, an incapacitated person is an adult whose ability to receive and evaluation information effectively and communicate decisions in any way is impaired to such a significant extent that he is partially or totally unable to manage his financial resources or to meet essential requirements for his physical health and safety.
+In Pennsylvania, an incapacitated person is an adult whose ability to receive and evaluate information effectively and communicate decisions in any way is impaired to such a significant extent that he is partially or totally unable to manage his financial resources or to meet essential requirements for his physical health and safety.

 When should I begin the guardianship process?